Republic of China Air Force Academy: Faculties

 Education in the academy is divided into two major fields, which are the general field and military field.
 General field consists of five departments, namely Department of Aeronautics and Astronautics, Department of Avionic Engineering, Department of Aeronautical and Mechanical Engineering, Department of Aviation Management, and Department of Applied Foreign Languages.
 The military field consists of four categories, namely Basic Theory, Joint Warfare, Military Intelligence and Specialized Knowledge.

 Teaching facilities

 The academy is equipped with various classrooms and laboratories to support the academic activities.
 Classrooms in the academy are Aircraft System Models, Astronomy, Joint Warfare, Military Intelligence Analysis and Weapon Introduction.
 Laboratories in the academy are Flight Simulator, Multimedia Studio and Wind Tunnel Research.

 Libraries and digital resources

 In 2014, the academy library joined the Taiwan Academic E-book and Database Consortium.
 As of December 2015, the academy has a collection of 24,700 volumes of e-books.

 Student life

-The school consists of 12 student clubs, ranging from academic, arts and recreational fields.
+The school consists of 12 student clubs, including academic, arts and recreational fields.